axelarnetwork/axelar-contract-deployments/releases/hedera/2025-07-Hedera-ITS-v.2.1.0.md

 - Verify the token manager proxy contract once an ITS token is deployed on `<ChainName>` and then mark it as a proxy.

-> Note: before transfering any tokens to an account on Hedera, that account must be associated with the token.
+> Note: before transferring any tokens to an account on Hedera, that account must be associated with the token.
 Use the `associate-token.js` script to associate the token with the account, see `hedera/README.md` for more details.

 - EVM Checklist